Xennet/xennetdocs/README.md

 1. Publisher and Node both mine their identity (see Identity Mining below).

-2. Publisher broadcasts a task transaction.
+2. Publisher broadcasts a task announcement.

 3. Node considers the offer.
-If accepted, connects via SSH to the IP specified within the task transaction.
+If accepted, connects via SSH to the IP specified within the task announcement.

 4. The SSH connection creates a tunnel which gives the publisher another pipe in which they gain control over the virtual machine.

-5.  **Negotiation step** is taking place.

-6. The SSH pipe will be used from now on to the Rapidly-adjusted Micropayment Algorithm (RAMA), as described here: <https://en.bitcoin.it/wiki/Contracts#Example_7:_Rapidly-adjusted_.28micro.29payments_to_a_pre-determined_party>
+5. The SSH pipe will be used from now on to the Rapidly-adjusted Micropayment Algorithm, as described here: <https://en.bitcoin.it/wiki/Contracts#Example_7:_Rapidly-adjusted_.28micro.29payments_to_a_pre-determined_party>

-7. Now the Publisher can use the VM for their needs while continuously paying the node.
+6. Now the Publisher can use the VM for their needs while continuously paying the node.

-### Negotiation Step
+### Xennet Blockchain

-After the tunneled SSH pipe is created, Publisher benchmarks the VM, calculates the rates (payment per 1GB RAM, 1GHz CPU, 1GB Bandwidth, 1GB Persistent/Temporary storage etc. ) it agrees to pay per hour (or a fraction of it), and sends the **proposal transaction **(signed with the node’s public keys) to the node, by broadcasting it (non-presistently using prunable dust transaction) over the Xennet network.

-The node’s Xennet client will automatically (in a widely configurable and overridable way) consider the proposal, based on other proposals and its own benchmark.
-If the node discards the proposal, it just closes the SSH connection gracefully.

-Since the performance of the VM is changing over time, payouts might be changed silently according to the publisher’s calculation.
-The Xennet client will monitor the system loads and verify that those changes are within some reasonable confidence interval.
+On Xennet implementation, unlike Bitcoin's one, we allow transactions without any output, and we call them *Announcements*.
+Announcements will have a pruning timeout field, allows them to be pruned from the blockchain after a given number of blocks.

+The Xennet blockchain will be used both to Xencoin ledger, just like Bitcoin, and for broadcasting announcements which triggers the operation of the Xennet network.

+We consider using a Myriadcoin-like mining algorithm, which allows mining with various hashing functions, each with a separate difficulty parameter, making it profitable for all kinds of mining hardware such as CPU, GPU or ASIC.
+To avoid misunderstanding, mining is for the sake of approving transactions and maintaining the blockchain.
+It has nothing to do with the computing resources Xennet nodes offering to publishers.

 ### Task Details

-The **task transaction** data includes:
+The **task announcement** data includes:

 1. Task ID.

-2. Node’s Virtual Machine (VM) requirements (all optional):
+2. Node's Virtual Machine (VM) requirements (all optional):

     1. Operating System (OS), typically thin distributions such as DSL (Damn Small linux), OpenWRT etc., to save resources.
 Multiple choices are possible (letting the node choose from a list).